22 Fun Things to Do in Edinburgh on a Rainy Day

 9. National Library of Scotland

-Book lovers will adore the National Library of Scotland, it is one of the biggest in the United Kingdom, making it a great way to escape the rain in Edinburgh.
+Book lovers will adore the National Library of Scotland, one of the biggest in the United Kingdom, making it a great way to escape the rain in Edinburgh.

 Among its numerous collections and texts are Shakespeare’s First Folio, the last letter written by Mary Queen of Scots, and the world’s most extensive collection of Scottish Gaelic material.